Methamphetamine Facts: Addiction, Symptoms, and Treatment Options

 What are the risks of meth addiction?

 Meth addiction poses significant risks to physical and mental health.
 Short-term risks include rapid heart rate, high blood pressure, hyperthermia, and the potential for stroke or heart attack.
 Long-term risks include severe dental problems, skin sores, malnutrition, and cognitive impairments.
-Meth use also increases the risk of infectious diseases such as HIV and hepatitis due to risky sexual behaviors and needle sharing.
+Meth use raises the risk of infectious diseases like HIV and hepatitis.
+This is due to risky sexual behaviors and sharing needles.
 Psychologically, meth addiction can lead to depression, anxiety, paranoia, and psychosis.
 The social consequences of addiction may include strained relationships, job loss, financial instability, and legal problems.
 Seeking professional treatment is critical to mitigate these risks and achieve lasting recovery.

 Experience Transformative Recovery at We Level Up Treatment Centers.